 What are they? littleBits is kind of the Lego of electrical circuits.
 It’s a modular system.

-The photo on the left shows a basic configuration: power cell, input switch (a push button) and an output (a bright LED light.)
-The photo on the right is a simple “project” hooking together the power cell and a motor.
-I built a fan using a blue bead and green plastic to mount on the shaft of the motor.
-I set the motor on a wood block to give the fan room to turn.
+This is a simple “project” hooking together the power cell and a motor.
+I built a propeller using a blue bead and green plastic to mount on the shaft of the motor.
+I set the motor on a wood block to give the propeller room to turn.

 What are the components in the little Bits system?